Best Vegan Hiking Boots & Shoes 2023 | Top Quality Walking Boots That Are Cruelty-Free - Outdoors Magic

 Best for: General hiking, day hikes

-Key attributes: Waterproof, lightweight, comfy
+What we Liked: Waterproof, lightweight, comfy

 The MQM here stands for ‘Moving Quickly in the Mountains’ – and that’s exactly what you’re expected to do with these vegan boots.
-Designed to combine all of the best features of a trail running trainer and a traditional hiking boot into one fast, light and protective boot, the Merrell MQM Flex 2 Mid GTX is a 2020 upgrade of one of Merrell’s best-selling boots.
+Designed to combine all of the best features of a trail running trainer and a traditional hiking boot into one fast, light and protective boot, the Merrell MQM Flex 2 Mid GTX is an upgrade of one of Merrell’s best-selling boots.
 It’s waterproof, comfy, supportive and grippy, with just the right amount of cushion.
 The uppers are pretty durable and the tread is excellent.

 Read our full review of the shoe version of the Merrell MQM Flex 2 GTX review

-Inov-8 Roclite G 345 GTX
+Inov-8 Roclite G 345 GTX V2

 Weight: 690g